 HawaiiAlaskaFloridaSouth CarolinaGeorgiaAlabamaNorth CarolinaTennesseeRIRhode IslandCTConnecticutMAMassachusettsMaineNHNew HampshireVTVermontNew YorkNJNew JerseyDEDelawareMDMarylandWest VirginiaOhioMichiganArizonaNevadaUtahColoradoNew MexicoSouth DakotaIowaIndianaIllinoisMinnesotaWisconsinMissouriLouisianaVirginiaDCWashington DCIdahoCaliforniaNorth DakotaWashingtonOregonMontanaWyomingNebraskaKansasOklahomaPennsylvaniaKentuckyMississippiArkansasTexas

-SUNY Oneonta has about 5,500 students, of whom the majority are female.
-The university offers dozens of majors, including dietetics, digital and studio art, fashion and textiles, meteorology, and music industry.
-Its programs are on the more affordable side, with the net price of a degree totaling about $109,000 — significantly lower than the average of all the schools Money evaluated.
+SUNY Oneonta has about 5,500 students.
+The university offers dozens of majors, including dietetics, art and design, fashion and textiles, meteorology and music industry.
+Money estimates its net price of a degree (before capturing state or federal financial aid) totals about $110,575 — significantly lower than the average of all the schools on Money’s list.

-The central New York campus is on a hill overlooking the city of Oneonta, which has about 15,000 residents and boasts a roller rink and a farmers market.
-A lush wooded area, once a local farm, sits a mile from campus; it's available for recreational activities and also houses the college's weather observatory, with the state's largest optical telescope.
+The central New York campus is on a hill overlooking the city of Oneonta, which has about 15,000 residents.
+It boasts a quaint Main Street, roller rink and farmers market.
+A lush wooded area two miles from campus is available for recreational activities and also houses the college's weather observatory, with the state's largest optical telescope.

-The city itself has a decent college-town vibe, thanks to Oneonta and nearby Hartwick College.
-Students say there are plenty of bars and restaurants to make for a bustling nightlife.
-Check out the Red Jug Pub, which is famous for its lemonades and T-shirts.
+The city itself has a college-town vibe, thanks to SUNY Oneonta and nearby Hartwick College.
+Students say there are enough bars and restaurants to make for a bustling nightlife.